praneeth776/Stock-Market-Prediction/README.md

 # Stock Market Prediction

-This is a kaggle competition to predict stock market prices
+This is an ongoing collaborative project aimed at implementing Deep Learning Algorithms for Stock Price Prediction.